clintberry/svg-font-loader/README.md

    font files with the CSS files included. [http://www.fontsquirrel.com/fontface/generator](http://www.fontsquirrel.com/fontface/generator)

 ### 2. Create a font preview image
-To make is so that svg-edit doesn't have to download every font at load time (some fonts are 100k+) it uses preview images in the drop down font selector.
+To make it so that svg-edit doesn't have to download every font at load time (some fonts are 100k+) it uses preview images in the drop down font selector.
 To take advantage of this performance boost you need to create an image showing what the font looks like for the selector.
 Create this image in your favorite editor and upload it to /fonts/font-images